gajjara/gajjara.github.io/robotics.md

 ### Underwater Robotics
 As mentioned above, my team-lead role for underwater robotics involved handling the technical design of our robot.

 My underwater robotics team is involved in the Marine Advanced Technology Education Remotely Operated Vehicles New England Ranger Competition or MATE ROV NE Ranger Competition.
-The overall compeittion theme is to perform a wide variety of tasks in a specific environment.
-For the 2018 competition, the challenge was to locate the wreckage of an aircraft, identify the aircraft and retrieve its components, release and install scientific equipment to collect seismic data, locating the optimum region for tidal turbines, installing tidal turbines and related equipment, and monitoring and restoring marine habitats in the Pacific Northwest enviornment [CITE: TECHINCAL REPORT].
+The overall competition theme is to perform a wide variety of tasks in a specific environment.
+For the 2018 competition, the challenge was to locate the wreckage of an aircraft, identify the aircraft and retrieve its components, release and install scientific equipment to collect seismic data, locating the optimum region for tidal turbines, installing tidal turbines and related equipment, and monitoring and restoring marine habitats in the Pacific Northwest environment <a href="https://www.marinetech.org/files/marine/files/ROV%20Competition/2018%20competition/Missions/Updated%20manuals/2018%20RANGER%20Manual%20v9_6_3_14_2018_cover.pdf">(source)</a>.
 Note that since we were a high school this environment was simulated in a pool.

 With these tasks, we decided to build an ROV with a single arm that can adaptively handle all the tasks above.